aleherse/katas/02-codebreaker/doc/02_submits_guess.md

         $this->guess('5555')->shouldReturn('');
     }

-As expected the example is failing
+As expected the example is failing, to make it pass we only need to return an empty string in the `guess` method of `CodebreakerCommand`

+    public function guess($guess)
+    {
+        return '';
+    }

+So now 1 scenario out of 14 is working